Quality Assurance & Evaluation

 The SSCB Quality Assurance process includes the following components:

 - Section 11 Audit: Monitoring partner compliance with the statutory requirement to have effective safeguarding arrangements in place.

 - Multi-agency Audits: The SSCB multi-agency audits provide a means of finding out whether the service is following guidelines and or applying best practice in a particular area.
 Multi-agency audits enable areas of weakness to be identified and acted upon and provide opportunities for agencies to learn from each other.
-Further information about the SSCB audit can be found in the undertaking audit section of the online procedures manual.

 - Performance Report: A detailed performance report has been developed which summarises performance across SSCB’s strategic priorities as well as groups of vulnerable children who have been identified as a priority for the SSCB (Child Protection, children who are Looked After and children who go missing/are suffering or at risk of sexual exploitation).